CatGuyMoment/silly-utils/README.md

 ## Credits

-pico for making the silly™️ cover
+pico for making the silly cover

 betterdiscord for existing